appfigures/pack.js/README.md

 # How does it work

 We use a simple verlet-based physics simulation under the hood.
-It uses gravity to cluster objects around a specific point and collision detection to prevent shapes from intersecting.
+Gravity wells can be used to cluster objects around a specific point and collision detection to prevent shapes from intersecting.